 Goal 3: Strive for Prevention and Cures

 We need to develop better ways to prevent and treat mental illnesses.
-To achieve that goal, we need validated targets for interventions, improved methods to match interventions to individuals and populations, including marginalized and underserved communities, and strategies for scaling interventions for the greatest public health impact.
+To achieve that goal, we need validated targets for interventions; new methods of intervention; improved methods to match interventions to individuals and populations, including marginalized and underserved communities; and, strategies for scaling interventions for the greatest public health impact.
 Interventions encompass prevention and treatment, and include all therapeutic modalities (e.g., pharmacologic, psychosocial, behavioral, device-based, biologics).

 Robust clinical studies require testable hypotheses on how an intervention will engage a relevant target.
 Targets can include molecular processes; synaptic- and circuit-level regions or networks; neural systems; cognitive, emotional, and interpersonal processes; and, provider behavior, decision-making, and organizational policies and behaviors.
 Interventions should aim to modify targets, based on a hypothesis that such modification will result in improved symptoms, behavior, or functional outcomes.
 Evaluating the relationship between modification of targets and clinical outcomes allows us to fine-tune our understanding of mental illnesses and helps us to prioritize the most promising interventions.
 This idea underlies NIMH’s experimental therapeutics approach by which interventions serve not only as potential therapies or preventive strategies, but also as probes to generate objective information about mechanisms of illness and/or resilience so that information from a research study has scientific value, irrespective of the intervention’s success.